 Solution

-The error is “expected at least 1 bean which qualifies as autowire candidate.”
-The solution is to add the injection class in the ApplicationContext using annotation @Component.
-The exception “NoSuchBeanDefinitionException: No qualifying bean of type” is resolved if the annotation @Component is added in the Lion class.
-The example below shows an exception fix using @Component annotation.
+The error encountered is “expected at least 1 bean which qualifies as autowire candidate.”
+To resolve this issue, it is necessary to include the injection class in the ApplicationContext by using the @Component annotation.
+By adding the @Component annotation to the Lion class, the exception “NoSuchBeanDefinitionException: No qualifying bean of type” can be effectively addressed.
+The example below illustrates the solution by incorporating the @Component annotation to resolve the mentioned exception.

 package com.yawintutor;